 Take a Boat Ride at the Grand Canal

-The Grand Canal is so called because it is the main ‘highway’ of the city.
-It is shaped in the form of a reversed letter ‘S.’ It is the nerve center of the city of Venice as it connects several other canals and waterways that traverse the city.
+The Grand Canal is so-called because it is the main ‘highway’ of the city.
+It is in the form of a reversed letter ‘S.’ It is the nerve center of the city of Venice as it connects several other canals and waterways that traverse the city.

-Take pictures during your 2 days in Venice itinerary and get to know just what the city may have to offer to any other visitor.
+Take pictures during your two days in Venice itinerary and get to know just what the city may have to offer to any other visitor.

 Walk Over or Sail Under the Rialto Bridge

-Rialto Bride is one of the four bridges that span the Grand Canal.
-This particular bridge links the sestieri of San Polo to the San Marco.
+Rialto Bridge is one of the four bridges that span the Grand Canal.
+This particular bridge links the sestieri of San Polo to San Marco.

 It is ornately covered bridge which was constructed for the first time in the 16th Century.
 Throughout its 500+ years of existence, it has been rebuilt several times owing to its destruction in the various wars.